Human Rights and Labor

 From 2014 to 2016, we carried out interview surveys with all business units in addition to implementing written surveys at all 22 overseas consolidated Group companies.
 Through these surveys, we worked to ascertain risks from a wide range of perspectives, including the countries and communities where we operate, suppliers and outsourcing contractors, raw materials countries of origin, consumers and customers and employees.
 DNP recognizes there is no significant risk associated with human rights within the scope of this information obtained from these investigations.
 In 2017, to formulate a human rights policy and implement detailed risk assessment, we promoted considerations, which also incorporated the opinions of experts, on how to proceed with these initiatives.

 As part of due diligence on human rights based on the DNP Group Human Rights Policy, in 2020 risk assessment utilizing the Human Rights Compliance Assessment (HRCA) Quick Check of the Danish Institute for Human Rights was implemented at nine overseas consolidated Group companies with manufacturing departments.The results confirmed no significant risks at any of the nine companies.In the future, we will further ascertain risks by undertaking local surveys and taking other measures.

 Initiatives in the Supply Chain

 DNP is promoting a variety of initiatives to undertake responsible procurement that respects human rights throughout the supply chain.
-These efforts include the establishment of an array of guidelines and the implementation of fact-finding survey questionnaires to raise the effectiveness of the guidelines and interviews and education based on these questionnaires.
+These efforts include the establishment of an array of guidelines, the implementation of fact-finding survey questionnaires to raise the effectiveness of the guidelines, and the interviews and education based on these questionnaires.

 Initiatives for Human Resources